Reading across Wickhambreaux CEPS

 ….and so we heartily agree.
 Wickhambreaux School is a community of readers and we often share what we are currently reading with each other; even the staff have signs up telling others of what they’re reading at the moment.
 It’s a great way to get a recommendation for that next amazing reading experience!

 The teaching of reading is taken very seriously at Wickhambreaux.
-In both Reception and Years 1&2, all children are taught systematically by using the synthetic phonics programme Letters and Sounds.
-Once in KS1, all children are regularly bench-marked to check that they are reading books at the appropriate level of challenge for their reading abilities at that particular time.
+In both Reception and Years 1&2, all children are taught systematically by using the systematic synthetic phonics programme, Monster Phonics.
+Once in KS1, all children begin to be regularly bench-marked to check that they are reading books at the appropriate level of challenge for their reading abilities at that particular time.
 Book stocks within school are organised to ensure they meet the reading needs of the children in all the classes.

-The school has been accredited as a Reading Recovery School for over 5 years and has a reading teacher who has been trained and experienced in teaching Reading Recovery for over 10 years.
-These individualised lessons work from each child’s strengths to help them progress onto learning new skills and strategies to help them increase their reading abilities to catch up with their year group peers.
-These lessons are usually carried out with children in Year 1, who have found it difficult to make progress in reading and writing after their first year at school.
+The school has formerly been accredited as a Reading Recovery School and has a Specialist Reading Teacher who has been trained and experienced in teaching Reading Recovery for over 10 years.
+The school now supports pupils with difficulties in reading by following a bespoke intervention of Specialised Literacy Lessons (SLL) which integrates specific synthetic phonics teaching to provide individualised literacy lessons that work from each child’s strengths to help them progress onto learning new skills and strategies helping them increase their reading abilities to catch up with their year group peers at an accelerated rate.
+These one to one lessons are usually carried out with children in Year 1, who have found it difficult to make progress in reading and writing after their first year at school.

-Alongside this intensive reading support, the school also offers the Better Reading Partnership (BRP) which is a ‘lighter touch’ version of the Reading Recovery programme approach and is delivered by specially trained volunteer adults, whilst being managed by the school’s Reading Manager (who is also a qualified and experienced trainer for BRP).
+Alongside this intensive reading support, the school also offers the Better Reading Partnership (BRP) which is a ‘lighter touch’ version of the above intervention programme approach and is delivered by specially trained volunteer adults, whilst being closely managed by the school’s Reading Manager (who is also a qualified and experienced trainer for BRP).
 This programme is available for all ages of pupils who may just need a boost with their reading skills.

 The School Reading Manager also carries out a range of literacy based assessments with children in KS2 who are finding it difficult to make progress in reading and writing at the same pace as their peers.
 These assessments help to pinpoint the areas of support that each pupil requires to make better progress and the outcomes are used to design and deliver one to one, individualised literacy lessons to meet each child’s specific needs.